anyaevostinar/anyaevostinar.github.io/classes/208-f25/collaboration.md

 ## Specific Scenarios
 Adapted from [Academic Integrity at MIT](https://integrity.mit.edu/handbook/writing-code).
-Note all of these scenarios assume the students aren't assigned as pair programming partners and don't have a pair programming partner (if they did, they should be working with their partner).
+Note all of these scenarios assume the students aren't chosen partners and don't have a chosen partner (if they did, they should be working with their partner).

 ### Example 1